-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a wood burning stove in the living room which sits on a raised stone hearth.
-It is flued up to the chimney above.
-Internal decorations Visually inspected.
-Walls and ceilings are mainly painted, papered, textured painted or tiled.
+A wood burning stove is fitted in Snug/Sitting Room.
+There is an open fire place in the dining room.
+A gas fire is fitted in the living room, however, this has been disconnected.
+There is a disused fireplace ion a bedroom.
+All other original fireplace openings have been removed.
+Internal Decorations Visually inspected.
+The internal walls and ceilings have a papered and painted finish.
+The internal joinery is finished in paint and varnish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is a mains electricity supply.
-The meter and consumer unit are located in a cupboard on the landing.
-Wiring, where visible, is PVC sheathed and 13amp sockets have been installed throughout the property.
+Mains supply installed.
+There are electricity consumer units located in the second floor store room and rear offshoot loft space.
+There are two electricity meters located adjacent to the consumer unit in the second floor store room.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is a mains gas supply.
-The meter is located in the living room.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-There is a mains water supply.
-There is a stainless steel sink in the kitchen and plumbing, where visible, is in copper and plastic.
-The shower room at the ground floor level has three white fittings with a wall mounted electric shower within the shower compartment.
+Mains gas supply installed.